klenert17/Engineering_4_Notebook/README.md

 #### Reflection

 This assignment was the first time I had ever used morse code for anything in my life.
 Luckily, we got the tranlsator of each letter and number given to us.
 The code mainly cosisted of loops and print commands, so there wasn't much new.
-This was the first time I used the "break" command, and I find it very useful because it just stops the loop automatically.
+This was the first time I used the "break" command, and I found it very useful because it just stops the loop automatically.
 I used large portions of Rivers's work in this assignment.
 [Here is a link to their notebook.](https://github.com/rivques/Engr4Code)

 ### Part 2

 #### Assignment Description

-For this assignment, we had to write code that could translate something the user input into the serial monitor into morse code, then flash an LED with the morse code produced.
+For this assignment, we had to write code that could translate something the user input into the serial monitor into morse code, then flash an LED the cooresponds with the morse code produced.

 #### Evidence